drasbaek/data-augmentation-for-alzheimer-classification/README.md

 ## Modified Usage <a name="musage"></a>
 ### Setup
-To run a modified analysis or only part of the full analysis, you should first install requirements and setup the virtual environment
+To run a modified analysis or only part of the full analysis, you should follow the setup steps from *General Usage*.
+In addition, a shell script must be run to activate virtual environment and install requirements

 ```
 bash setup.sh
 ```

-### Classification
+### Running the analysis
 The `main.py` script only supports the four specified augmentation types, but their ranges can be altered and the augmentations can be combined. <br>
 To do this, you can run `main.py` directly with the following arguments
 ```